 This is outlined below from Cedar Fair's most recent (FY 2020) 10-K annual report, on its income statement:

 If you know the enterprise value, you can calculate equity value as well (without having to worry about diluted shares outstanding):

 Equity value = Enterprise value - Debt and debt equivalents - Non-controlling interest - Preferred stock + Cash and cash equivalents

 Note that debt and debt equivalents, non-controlling interest (aka minority interest), and preferred stock are subtracted because they represent the share of other shareholders.

 For insight on the absolute and relative market performance, investors can look at the company's current share price as a percentage (%) of its 52-week high.
-This widely metric gives investors perspective on valuation, on the current market sentiment, and on the overall outlook for the broader industry/sector.
-Comparing the target company and the comps "% of 52-week high" will give you insight on whether the target company is in line with its peers from a performance and current market value perspective, or if there are individual things that may be affecting the company's performance.
+This metric gives investors perspective on valuation, on the current market sentiment, and on the overall outlook for the broader industry/sector.
+Comparing the target company and the comps "% of 52-week high" will provide insight on whether the target company is aligned with its peers from a performance and current market value perspective, or if there are individual things that may be affecting the company's performance.

 Ideally, your comps should be within a 5% deviation range from your target company's % of 52-week high figure.
-So, if the average of five comps (for example) is 50%, and the % of 52-week high is between 45% and 55%, then we can say that from a market performance perspective and business/financial profile perspective, they are very similar -- which is what we're looking for in comps.
+For example, if the average of five comps is 50%, and the % of 52-week high is between 45% and 55%, then they're likely very similar (from a market performance perspective and business/financial profile perspective), which is what we're looking for in comps.